dicroce/revere/README.md

 Revere is an open source video surveillance system with ONVIF camera support, motion detection, recording, playback and object detection.

+**Revere is extremely beta software at the moment.
+I have only been able to test this on a small number of cameras.**

 ## Key Features

 - ONVIF camera discovery and management